Sidies/ranking_encoders/README.md

 Parameter overview for main.py
 ```
 --pipeline_type: The type of pipeline to run.
-Possible values are regre_baseline,
+Possible values are can be found in the list above.
+Eg. "regre_baseline"
 --train_dataset: The name of the training dataset.
 Default is dataset_train.csv
 --test_dataset: The name of the test dataset.
 Only if this parameter is set a prediction.csv file will be created.
 --y_train_dataset: The name of the target dataset.
 Only use this parameter if your training dataset doesn't include the target column.